hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 - SSD 128G (/dev/sda)
 - Hard Drive 320G (/dev/sdb)

-I'm not keen on the idea of resizing existing volumes on the SSD to make room for a snapshot volume, however small.
-That said, I instead split a second drive into two partitions:
+I'm not keen on the idea of resizing existing volumes on the SSD to make room for a snapshot volume.
+I instead split a second drive into two partitions:

 LVM Partition 1 (To share with SSD):